How is Zeffy free?

 • A marketing and promotion coordinator who can promote your fundraising campaign via various channels.

-• A volunteer coordinator responsible for managing your volunteers, whether they're helping out at the events or in the office.
+• A volunteer coordinator is responsible for managing your volunteers, whether they're helping out at the events or in the office.

 6. Spread the Word

-Once you've defined your fundraising campaigns and other key elements, spread the word with a multichannel marketing approach.
+Once you've defined your campaigns and other key elements, spread the word with a multichannel marketing approach.
 Using several channels will allow you to expand your campaign reach and attract more donors to your fundraising initiative.

 Some popular channels to grow visibility around your fundraising campaigns are as follows:

-• Social Media: Social media can supercharge your promotional efforts for any fundraising campaign.
+• Social Media: Social media posts can supercharge your promotional efforts for any fundraising campaign.
 55% of individuals who engage with a nonprofit on social media platforms take some action, and 59% make monetary donations.
 Choose one or two platforms that your supporters actively use to target a specific donor audience that is more likely to engage.
-Here are a few ways to tap into the benefits of social media to promote your campaign:some text

 • Create a unique hashtag for your nonprofit and supporters to discuss your latest event.